Mechanic and repairer helpers help experienced mechanics complete maintenance tasks.

 Helpers assist mechanics to repair cars and industrial machinery.
 They also help mechanics who repair electrical and electronic equipment.

 Helpers prepare work stations so that mechanics and repairers can do their work.
 They transfer tools, parts, and supplies to and from work stations.
-They take apart equipment that is not working properly.
-This may require that they disconnect wiring or tubing.
-They also put equipment back together after it is repaired.
-Helpers set up or position cars or machinery to be worked on.
+They position vehicles, machinery, and equipment that need to be repaired.
 For example, they might raise a car on a hydraulic lift.